Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

-Kentavious Caldwell-Pope and his Denver Nuggets teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.
+The Denver Nuggets, Kentavious Caldwell-Pope included, match up versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.

-Now let's break down Caldwell-Pope's available prop bets, with a particular eye on stats and trends to help you make good picks.
+Now let's dig into Caldwell-Pope's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Kentavious Caldwell-Pope Prop Bets vs. the Heat